A person working as Deputy CFO in Nigeria typically earns around 662,000 NGN. Salaries range from 311,000 NGN (lowest) to 1,050,000 NGN (highest).

 |Average Salary 2022||+2%|

-Deputy CFO salaries in Nigeria are on the rise in the year 2023 based on recent submitted salaries and reports.
-As displayed in the chart, salaries in 2022 are 2% higher than those of 2021.
+Salaries for individuals working as Deputy CFO in Nigeria are on the rise in the year 2023 based on recently submitted salaries and reports.
 The trend suggests a slow yet continuous increase in pay in 2024 and future years.
-These numbers may vary from industry to another.
+These numbers may vary from one industry to another.

 |Job Title||Average Salary|